palewire/first-github-scraper/docs/scrape.md

 Then run the `commit` command above again.
 ````

 The final step is to syncronize the changes we’ve made on our computer with the copy of the repository hosted on github.com.
-This is done via git’s [`push`](https://git-scm.com/docs/git-push) tool.
-This complicated command requires two inputs.
+This is done via the [`push`](https://git-scm.com/docs/git-push) tool.
+This complicated `git` command requires two inputs.

 First, the command asks for the name of the remote repository where you’d like to send your changes.
-In the parlance of git, the default name is `origin`.
+In the parlance of `git`, the default name is `origin`.

 Second, you need to provide the [branch](https://en.wikipedia.org/wiki/Branching_(version_control)) of the code you’d like to syncronize.
-Branching is a tool for maintaining parallel version of your code within the same respository.
-We won't get that sophisticated in this tutorial, so you can stick to the default code branch, which is typically called `main`.
+Branching is a tool for maintaining parallel versions of your code within the same respository.
+We won't get that sophisticated in this tutorial, so you can stick to the default code branch, which is called `main`.

 Taking all that into account, the command to push local changes to GitHub is typically the following.
 Try it.